CARE Insights

 Honouring the activism of older LGBT+ generations

 By Professor Paul Willis, CARE Director Over the last seven decades, older LGBT+ people in the UK have had a lot to protest about.
-People born in the 1940s and 1950s (the ‘baby boomer’ generation) had lived through decades when Continue reading “Honouring the activism of older LGBT+ generations”…
+People born in the 1940s and 1950s (the ‘baby boomer’ generation) had lived through decades when sex between men was an illegal act punished through the criminal courts (until a partial…

 Read more …